seanox/aspect-js/manual/en/composite.md

 ### HTML

-HTML/Markup is only loaded for a component if the HTML element of the component itself has no internal HTML and for which elements have not been declared with the attributes `import` or `output`.
+HTML/Markup is only loaded for a composite if the HTML element of the component itself has no internal HTML and for which elements have not been declared with the attributes `import` or `output`.
 Only in this case an empty component with outsourced HTML/Markup is assumed.